cpmoregit/i-MDSA/i-MDSA/README.md

 Nodeclipse is free open-source project that grows with your contributions.
 -----------------------------------------------------------------------------------------------------------------
-copyright 2017 Chandrashekhar P. More
+Copyright 2017 Chandrashekhar P. More

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.